JonWatkins/vue-runtime-template-compiler/README.md

 ## Getting Started

-To use the `Vue Runtime Template Compiler` plugin you just need to import the `vue-runtime-template-compiler` component and pass in the template that you want to use.
+To use the `Vue Runtime Template Compiler` plugin you just need to import the `runtime-template-compiler` component and pass in the template that you want to use.
 You may either use it as a plugin, or you can use the component directly.
 Either way you decide to install it the usage of the component will be the same.

 Note: When using [Webpack](https://webpack.js.org/) you can use code splitting so that you do not load the runtime compiler in to your whole application.